Last Updated on November 22, 2017

 What Travel Gear to Bring on your Trip

-Speaking of organization: Pick up a set of eBags Packing Cubes.
-They entirely revolutionized our lives!
-These little guys allow us to fit so much more into a smaller place, and more importantly keep us from having to fling out shirt after shirt looking for that pocket knife, or lotion.
+Pick up a set of eBags Packing Cubes.
+They entirely revolutionized my packing!
+These little guys allow me to fit so much more into a smaller place, and more importantly keep me from having to fling out shirt after shirt looking for that pocket knife, or lotion.
 I could not imagine ever traveling without packing cubes again!!

-For the ladies: After hearing many good things about the Diva Cup, we finally ordered a couple for ourselves (they are cheaper on Amazon than in the stores that have them!) and we are so glad we did!
+For the ladies: After hearing many good things about the Diva Cup, I finally ordered one for myself (they are cheaper on Amazon than in the stores that have them!) and I am so glad I did!
 This menstrual cup takes a while to get used to but it saves us carrying around tampons or dealing with finding them in countries where they are hard to come by.

 Travel Websites we couldn’t live without